no37no37/student_result_analysis/README.md

 ## Data Transformation

 The project involves transforming the data, specifically in the "WklyStudyHours" column.
-The code snippet below replaces a specific string, enhancing the clarity of the data.
+The code snippet below replaces a specific string, enhancing the clarity of the data

 ```python
 # Change weekly study hours column